AdityaDNair/AdityaDNair/README.md

-Cybersecurity aspirant with a foundation in networking, cloud security, and web application security.
+I am a Computer Science Student and a Cybersecurity aspirant with a foundation in networking, cloud security, and web application security.
 Currently building hands-on experience in traffic analysis, vulnerability assessment, and incident response.
 Focused on defensive security and secure cloud architecture.
 Preparing for advanced studies in Cybersecurity.
 <!---

 AdityaDNair/AdityaDNair is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.